 Further the guarantee plays on one of the most important emotions affecting decisions people make about money – loss aversion.
 People don’t like losing money.
 Studies commonly suggest that the feelings of pain associated with losing money are more than twice the feelings of pleasure felt from gaining the same amount.

 An important difference between the endowment insurance and the alternative is that the second carries the potential of a loss.
-Even though this potential is small, it is known that people commonly overweight the possibilities associated with small probabilities.
+Even though this potential is small, it is known that people commonly give too much weight to the possibilities, when in fact we're talking about small probabilities.

 We like making a commitment

-A further difference between the products that price alone does not reveal is that the endowment option forces the buyer to make a commitment for a long time.
+A further difference between the products that price alone does not reveal is that the endowment option forces the buyer to make a long-term commitment.
 The alternative requires the buyer to have the discipline to make investments as well as life insurance payments on a regular basis.
 The first approach is difficult to get out of.
 The second can be broken easily.